useblocks/open-needs/README.md

 Open-Needs provides a Python-API only.
 On top of this additional interfaces can be build.

-Possible interfaces may be: A REST or GraphQL API, IDE Extension, Static site generator interfaces, ...
+Possible interfaces may be: A REST or GraphQL API, IDE Extension, Static site generator interfaces, JSON exporter, WebViewer, ...

 Currently planned is the improvement of [Sphinx-Needs](https://sphinxcontrib-needs.readthedocs.io/en/latest/) to support Open-Needs.